enghwa/MultiRegion-Serverless-Workshop/2_UI/README.md

 ![bucket-name](images/s3bucket-name.png)

 #### Cloudfront distribution for S3 bucket
-Next, we need to create a Cloudfront distribution for our S3 bucket:
+Next, we need to create a Cloudfront distribution for our S3 bucket - `BucketName` :

     aws cloudformation deploy \
     --region eu-west-1 \